OeufsDePie/MATRIX/docs/source/code.rst

 ##################

 Here comes the semi-automatically generated code documentation.

-For now the commands I used are :
+For now the commands used are :

 .. code-block:: bash